maguiiiar/MachineLearningAlgorithms/README.md

 There are two ways of develop lasso, ridge or elastic net models in R: using *glmnet* package or *caret* package.
 *glmnet* package allows us to implement lasso, ridge or elastic net and has several interesting plots to follow modelling development.

 *caret* package allows us to compare and tune models easely, even using different methods.
-It removes strucuture, input and output differences between functions from different packages, unifying it all in only one. *caret* does not differentiate *lambda 1 standard deviation* and "lambda minimum*.
+It removes strucuture, input and output differences between functions from different packages, unifying it all in only one. *caret* does not differentiate *lambda 1 standard deviation* and *lambda minimum*.